 Giant anteaters require large areas for their survival.
 They are found in a wide variety of habitats from tropical moist and dry forest to savanna habitats and open grasslands.
 However, all habitat types need to contain forested patches.

 Threats and Conservation

-The range of the Giant anteater once extended from Belize (where it now thought to be possibly extinct) to North West Argentina, but numbers have declined throughout most of its range resulting in scattered, isolated populations.
+The range of the Giant Anteater once extended from Belize (where it now thought to be possibly extinct) to North West Argentina, but numbers have declined throughout most of its range resulting in scattered, isolated populations.
 The main threats to the Giant Anteater is habitat loss by agricultural encroachment, especially in Central America.
 Fire is a particular problem for grassland populations.
 They are also hunted throughout their range both for food and as a pest species.